 Topical Vitamin K

-Vitamin K is also used in some skincare products, particularly in eye creams and serums.
-It can help reduce the appearance of dark circles and puffiness under the eyes, and it may also help with bruising and broken capillaries.
+There are also skincare items that contain vitamin K, specifically eye creams and serums.
+It can assist in reducing the visibility of dark circles and puffiness under the eyes as well as it can be used in bruising and broken capillaries.

 Vitamin D